kakkky/scope/README.md

 Raw `go func() { ... }()` calls do none of this.
 They are also the single biggest source of goroutine leaks in real Go codebases.

-## Status

-This is an early release.
-The core API (`Run`, `Go`) is stable enough to use, but additional features are planned:

-- `scope.Defer` for cleanup that runs after children complete
-- Spawn origin tracking for leak diagnostics
-- A `go/analysis` linter to flag raw `go` statements inside `scope.Run`
-- Integration with Go 1.26's `goroutineleak` profile

-The version is `v0.x.x` while the surface settles.
-Breaking changes between minor versions are possible until `v1.0.0`.

 ## Documentation

 Full API reference: [pkg.go.dev/github.com/kakkky/scope](https://pkg.go.dev/github.com/kakkky/scope)